 The Department's teaching and mentoring programs are globally recognized, and have received numerous awards, including the Jeffrey W. Berger Golden Apple Award for Resident Teaching, The Pearl Award, The American Academy of Ophthalmology Suzanne Véronneau-Troutman Award, the Rabb Venable Prize, and The Christian R. and Mary F. Lindback Award for Distinguished Teaching.

 The Scheie Eye Institute hosts continuing medical education (CME) courses throughout the year for our faculty, fellows, residents, and community eye care professionals.
-These courses are sponsored by the Perelman School of Medicine Office of Continuing Medical Education.
-The Perelman School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Click here to find out more information about Resident Grand Rounds.